ryan-james-thomas/gravimeter-interface/README.md

 Compiled data is stored in the `TimingSequence` property `TimingSequence.data` which is a structure with fields `t`, `d`, and `a`.
 The `t` field is an Nx1 array of double precision values where N is the total number of compiled updates and represents all the update times.
 The `d` field is an Nx1 array of unsigned 32-bit integers that represents the output of up to 32 digital channels at each update time.
 The `a` field is an NxM array of double-precision values with M the number of analog channels and represents the analog values.

+DDS channels do not run through the same hardware as the digital and analog channels, so their compilation process is a little different.
+First off, the DDS will start only when it receives a falling edge trigger from the National Instruments box, so a property of the `TimingSequence` called `TimingSequence.ddsTrigDelay` has to be set to the time at which this edge occurs.
+This property is used to shift the times of the `DDSChannel` objects from being referenced to when the whole sequence starts to being referenced to when the falling edge occurs.
+DDS channel data is stored in the field `TimingSequence.data.dds`.

 The compiled data can be easily stored in a MATLAB data file and opened on a computer that does not have the interface classes and functions installed.
 Additionally, the method `TimingSequence.loadCompiledData(data)` can convert a compiled data structure into a `TimingSequence`.

 # Uploading and running a single sequence